2016 STARTALK Mandarin Language Summer Camp

-For an eighth year, UMass Boston and STARTALK offer a 15-day, intensive Mandarin Language Summer Camp to Massachusetts students in grades 6-12.
-Four levels of Chinese language classes are led by experienced instructors and held at Bentley University, Waltham, MA.
+For an ninth year, UMass Boston and STARTALK offer a 13-day, intensive Mandarin Language Summer Camp to Massachusetts students in grades 6-12.
+Four levels of Chinese language classes are led by experienced instructors and held at Curry College, Milton, MA.
 Applications are required for participation.

-This year we will focus the language curriculum around the theme “My Past, Present and Future in Mandarin” to build on students’ everyday knowledge, daily experience, and individual interests.
-The summer language courses will prepare students to converse about school life, compare their schedules and activities, and prepare for future studies in the U.S. and in China in terms of language, culture, and content.
-Each class’s sub-theme will provide vocabulary, dialogue topics and group and independent projects that will enable students to learn quickly and at an appropriate level, while the camp-wide theme and activities will facilitate students speaking Mandarin to each other and with native speakers.
-The academic language content is complimented by “electives” such as Chinese art, folk dance, skits and performances; food, games, and ping pong.
-A coordinated series of language-exchange meetings with high school students from Beijing who reside on the summer campus will provide opportunity to converse and participate in school/language-based activities (without having to travel to China).
-The exchange of language combined with creative cultural activities is intended to get students to start-talking and promote motivation to become life-long learners of Mandarin.
+This year we will focus the language curriculum around the theme “School Life and Social Activities,” designed to build on students’ everyday knowledge, daily experience, and individual interests.
+The summer language courses will prepare students to converse about themselves, their school schedules, and personal activities.
+Each class’s sub-theme will provide vocabulary, dialogue topics, and group or personal projects that will enable students to learn quickly and at their appropriate level.
+The academic language content is complimented with elective choices in Chinese art and poetry, computer activities, cultural games, and ping pong.
+Along with the camp-wide theme and planned activities, the curriculum will facilitate students speaking Mandarin to each other and with native speakers.
+A coordinated series of language-exchange meetings with high school students from Beijing will provide opportunity to converse and participate in school/language-based activities (without having to travel to China).
+The exchange of language as students meet new friends is intended to get students to start-talking and promote motivation to become life-long learners of Mandarin.

 Novice Chinese, Part 1